June 3, 2026

 Tools to Consider for Interviewing

-KitaHQ is a strong fit for first-round interviews without live scheduling.
+KitaHQ is a strong fit for AI video interviews without live scheduling.
 Candidates can complete interviews on their own time, while recruiters review reports after each completed interview.

 Teams can start from a job title or job description, generate interview questions, customize them, and launch interviews with automated invites and reminders via WhatsApp and email.
-KitaHQ also supports multilingual video interviews, making it useful for teams hiring across different languages, shifts, locations, or time zones.
+KitaHQ also supports multilingual hiring workflows, where candidates answer in the language required for the role.

 From a pricing perspective, KitaHQ is also affordable with pricing that comes to less than $1 per completed interview.